Siloam Springs American Legion Post celebrates 100 years

-Siloam Springs (KFTA) — Local veterans celebrated a major milestone Monday night, July 1.
+Siloam Springs (KNWA) — Local veterans celebrated a major milestone Monday night, July 1.

 They celebrated the 100th anniversary of the Siloam Springs American Legion Post with yummy food and good company.